-“It’s been really successful, the way that we’ve been able to measure that is that the books we order for the shop have sold out,” she said.
+“It’s been really successful, the way that we’ve been able to measure that is that the books we order for the shop have sold out,” she says.

-“We’ve really enjoyed the collaboration with the library,” Cunningham said.
+“We’ve really enjoyed the collaboration with the library,” says Cunningham.
 “I feel like we’ve really taken it to the next level with the storyboards.”

 The library and Wellfield have also worked together on the summertime Stories in the Gardens program and the Little Sprouts program during the winter months.